Uranus and Neptune

 224 pages | 50 color plates, 50 halftones | 6 3/4 x 8 3/4

-"This latest book . . . in Reaktion Books's Kosmos series is a concise summary of our know ledge of both planets, as well as their numerous moons.
-Neptune in the only planet whose discovery was predicted - a result of perturbations in Uranus's orbit - and the book carefully unpicks the complex tale of this discovery, showing who should be credited with which aspect."
+"This latest book . . . in Reaktion Books's Kosmos series is a concise summary of our knowledge of both planets, as well as their numerous moons.
+Neptune is the only planet whose discovery was predicted—a result of perturbations in Uranus's orbit—and the book carefully unpicks the complex tale of this discovery, showing who should be credited with which aspect."

 BBC Sky at Night Magazine